stephenslater/Crowd-Dynamics/docs/implementation.md

 ## Data Pipeline

-We mainly use distributed Tensorflow for the machine learning inference and Spark for the following data analytics.
+We mainly use Tensorflow distributed over GPUs for the machine learning inference and Spark for the following data analytics.
 Our pipeline looks like this: